Sir-Turtle/math-lab-react/README.md

 ```
 npm install
 ```
-5. Run application with command:
+5. Run application with command, it should start on http://localhost:3000/:
 ```
 npm start
 ```